catena-labs/ack-lab-demo-data-marketplace/README.md

    - Anthropic API key.
 Note: This demo requires `claude-sonnet-4-20250514`.
 We cannot guarantee it works end-to-end with smaller models from Anthropic or other providers.
    - Agent A client ID & secret
    - Agent B client ID & secret
-3. Choose your demo mode (CLI or Web UI)
+3. Start the CLI demo

 <div align="center">
   <img src="./assets/replit-run-icon.png" alt="Get Started on Replit" width="100">